banyekalaok/cee498report/manuscript.md

 # Chapter 1.
 Introduction

 As part of the course project for the class, project group 7 acquired bus ridership per trip weekday data (from here on referred to as **bus data**) for the month of August from the Champaign-Urbana MTD bus organization (CU-MTD).
 To supplement the bus data, CU-MTD provided a manual that explains the process and methodology used to track, monitor and acquire the bus data.

-![
-**A square image at actual size and with a bottom caption.**
-Loaded from the latest version of image on GitHub.
-](https://github.com/banyekalaok/cs411/blob/master/crm5/static/images/logo.png "Square image"){#fig:square-image}

 ## Project Group 7's Objective